G4vr0ch3/SNCF-Sucks/README.md

-> :info: This project is discontinued and will not receive real updates anymore.
+> :information_source: This project is discontinued and will not receive real updates anymore.

 # :robot: SNCF Sucks